d0zingcat/xarr-proxy/README.md

 ## Why invent wheel?
 - Not quite familiar with Java/Spring yet
-- Java takes too much memory, epecially for homelab
+- Java consumes too much memory, epecially for homelab
 - Just for fun

 ## The differences between XarrProxy and Jproxy: